-Benefit Description You pay Preventive care medications Standard Option Basic Option Preventive Care medications to promote better health as recommended by ACA.
-Nothing Nothing Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Statin Medications for ages 40 years or older, generic forms of atorvastatin, lovastatin and simvastatin Breast cancer risk reduction medications for women with increased risk for breast cancer Colonoscopy bowel preparation medications for Adults age 50 to 75 Prevention of Human Immunodeficiency virus (HIV) Infection - Pre Exposure Prophylaxis (HIV PreP) Preventive vaccines for children and adults as recommended by the Advisory Committee on Immunization Practices (ACIP) Note: The drugs and supplements listed above are covered without cost- share, even if over-the-counter, are prescribed by a healthcare professional and filled at a network pharmacy.
+Benefit Description You pay Covered medications and supplies (cont.)
+Standard Option Basic Option Not covered: All charges All charges • Drugs available without a prescription, or for which there is a non- prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes Vitamins, fluoride, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics • Medications considered non-formulary on the Rx5 drug list Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation program.
+(See page 36) Preventive care medications Standard Option Basic Option Preventive Care medications to promote better health as recommended by ACA.
+Nothing Nothing Aspirin (81 mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 &amp; 800 mcg Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children age 0-6 Statin Medications for ages 40 years or older, generic forms of atorvastatin, lovastatin and simvastatin Breast cancer risk reduction medications for women with increased risk for breast cancer Colonoscopy bowel preparation medications for Adults age 50 to 75 Prevention of Human Immunodeficiency virus (HIV) Infection - Pre Exposure Prophylaxis (HIV PreP) Preventive vaccines for children and adults as recommended by the Advisory Committee on Immunization Practices (ACIP) Note: The drugs and supplements listed above are covered without cost- share, even if over-the-counter, are prescribed by a healthcare professional and filled at a network pharmacy.
 Note: Preventive Medications with a USPSTF recommendation of A or B are covered without cost-share when prescribed by a healthcare professional and filled by a network pharmacy.
 These may include some over-the- counter vitamins, nicotine replacement medications, and low dose aspirin for certain patients.
 For current recommendations go to www.uspreventiveservicestaskforce.org/BrowseRec/Index/browse-recommendation .

-Not covered: All charges All charges • Drugs available without a prescription, or for which there is a non- prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes Vitamins, fluoride, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies • Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics Medications considered non-formulary on the Rx5 drug list Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation program.
-(See page 35)
+Benefit Description pay Preventive care medications (cont.)
+Standard Option Basic Option Not covered: All charges All charges Drugs available without a prescription, or for which there is a non- prescription equivalent available, except as listed above Drugs and supplies for cosmetic purposes • Vitamins, fluoride, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them, except as listed above Drugs obtained at a non-Plan pharmacy except for out-of-area emergencies Drugs to enhance athletic performance Medical supplies such as dressings and antiseptics • Medications considered non-formulary on the Rx5 drug list Note: Over-the-counter and appropriate prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation program.
+(See page 36)